EternityForest/LazyMesh/README.md

 and enter the channel password.
 The channel name can be anything and only affects the labeling in the UI.

+You can also try the Read/Write data example sketch.
+This exposes data ID 195 as readable, and data ID 196 as readable and writable.
+Go to the site, enter your channel details, and use the data request dialog to request ID 196 from all devices.

+Then click "set" and set it to something else, and try reading it again.

 The Web Client is currently hardcoded to use test.mosquitto.org, this will change in the future.